The Walk to Make Cystic Fibrosis History involves walks in Metro Vancouver. It raises money to help fight CF which is a life-threatening disease.

 The Walk to Make Cystic Fibrosis History is an annual event for a great cause.
 The walk celebrates and supports Canadians living with cystic fibrosis.
 The event is very accessible and easy to join.
 It’s a fundraiser that helps fund important research and care for people with the disease.

-The 19th annual Walk to Make Cystic Fibrosis History takes place in 2023 on Sunday, May 28th.
+The 21st annual Walk to Make Cystic Fibrosis History takes place in 2025 on Sunday, May 25th.
+That’s the weekend after Victoria Day.
 Continue reading for more information about this year’s event.

 Registration Details

-There are two ways to participate in the 2023 walk.
-People can join a local in-person walk or walk in a “virtual” format.
+There are two ways to participate in the 2025 walk.
+People are able to join a local in-person walk or walk in a “virtual” format.

 The in-person walks happen at set times at various locations.
 Folks can register as individuals or as a team.
-If you register as a team, you’ll need at least four other people to join you.
-You’ll also need to fundraise at least $1,500.
+If you register as a team, you need at least four other people to join you.

-Those who can’t make it to any of the locations, or those who prefer walking on their own time, can also participate in a virtual format on the day of the event.
+Folks can also participate in a virtual format on the day of the event if they aren’t able to make it to any of the locations or if they prefer walking on their own time.
 The goal in all cases is to raise money in support of the cystic fibrosis community.

-There are five different in-person walks in British Columbia this year.
-The two in the Metro Vancouver region take place in New Westminster and Pitt Meadows on May 28th.
-There are also walks in Kamloops, Campbell River and Victoria.
+There are five different in-person walks in British Columbia in 2025.
+The two in the Metro Vancouver region take place in Burnaby and Pitt Meadows on May 26th.
+There are also walks in Campbell River, Cranbrook and Victoria.

 Pitt Meadows Walk

-The in-person walk in Pitt Meadows happens at the Pitt River Regional Greenway at 11208 Harris Road.
-Registration opens at 9:30 am and the walk begins at 10:00 am.
-Organizers expect somewhere around 75 or so participants this year.
+The walk in Pitt Meadows typically takes place at the Pitt River Regional Greenway at 11208 Harris Road.
+Registration should open around 10:00 am with the walk beginning at 10:30 am.
+Exact details are to be confirmed as of late April.

-For more information or to register online, click Pitt Meadows Walk.
+For the most up to date information, click Pitt Meadows Walk.

 GEARUP4CF BIKE RIDE

 Another event related to the Walk to Make Cystic Fibrosis History is the GearUp4CF Bike Ride.
 It too is a fundraising event benefiting Cystic Fibrosis Canada and the search for a cure for CF. Whereas the one event is a walk, the other involves a non-competitive cycling ride.
-GearUp4CF takes place on June 17th, which is the Saturday of the Father’s Day Weekend in 2023.
-For full details and to register for the event in June, visit gearup4cf.com.
+GearUp4CF takes place on June 21st, 2025, which is the Saturday after the Father’s Day Weekend.
+For full details and to register for the event, visit gearup4cf.com.

 About Cystic Fibrosis